-- Bucket 1 includes loans with respect to which there was no significant increase in credit risk and no impairment was identified in the period from their recognition to the reporting date (no past-due events).
-The expected credit losses on such loans are recognised for a time horizon of the next 12 months. - Bucket 2 includes loans with respect to which there was a significant increase in credit risk (receivables past due by 30 days) between the date of recognition and the reporting date, but no impairment was identified.
+Bucket 1 - includes loans with respect to which there was no significant increase in credit risk and no impairment was identified in the period from their recognition to the reporting date (no past-due events).
+The expected credit losses on such loans are recognised for a time horizon of the next 12 months.

+- Bucket 2 includes loans with respect to which there was a significant increase in credit risk (receivables past due by 30 days) between the date of recognition and the reporting date, but no impairment was identified.
 Expected lifetime credit losses are recognised for such loans. - Bucket 3 includes loans for which impairment was identified (receivables past due by over 90 days).
 Expected lifetime credit losses are recognised for such loans.

-Recognition and reversal of impairment losses on loans are presented on a net basis in the statement of profit or loss in the line item 'Share of profit/(loss) of equity-accounted investees'.
+Recognition and reversal of impairment losses on loans are presented on a net basis in the statement of profit or loss in the line item 'Share of profit/(loss) of subsidiaries accounted for using the equity method".

-3.4.2.
+3.3.2.
 Trade and other receivables